 I understand why it is one of the most visited castles in the world.
 You’ve just gotta see it to believe it.
 Inside it is mind-boggling.
 I walked away speechless with my jaw hanging open.

-TIP: If you plan to check it out, which I thoroughly recommend you do if you’re coming to Paris, entry is free with the Paris Pass.
+SNAZZY TIP: If you plan to check it out, which I thoroughly recommend you do, entry to the Palace is free with the Paris Pass.
 Well worth it.
 Otherwise it’s €18.

 Over the years a lot of money has been spent restoring the palace to its former glory.
 And as for the original cost of construction, no one really knows.

-Here are some tours of the Palace I recommend
+Here are some tours of the Palace of Versailles I recommend

 Adieu mes amis.